What are my chances?

 I am going to give you the most clearcut, straightforward path to medical school.

-Stick with me and I will lead you to your white coat and stethoscope, Future Doctor!
+Stick with me and you'll have your white coat and stethoscope in no time.

-You have to believe in yourself, you can do it and be willing to work harder than you have ever imagined.
+Not everyone takes the same path to medical school, however you have to believe in yourself and be willing to work harder than you ever thought possible.

-If you have people who don't believe in you, then you need to limit the amount of contact with those individuals.
+If you have negative people who do not support your journey, then you need to limit the amount of contact with those individuals.

-I believe you have to be competitive with your MCAT score and GPA to get into medical school and graduating as a physician.
+However, I believe you need a competitive MCAT score and GPA to get into medical school and graduate as a physician.

 Although numbers matter they should not be the sole determinant of who gets admitted to medical school.

 Becoming a doctor is a privilege and not a right.